Braised Short Ribs in an AMAZING Sauce

 Not only is this dish insanely delicious, it is also so fun to make.
 If you follow me on Instagram, you may remember a story I posted last weekend of a small fire in my kitchen, I have reposted it below for your enjoyment.
 The very first step in this recipe is to light a pot of wine on fire.
 It is really fun to watch, and can easily be controlled by reducing the heat on the stove, so don’t worry, I promise your house won’t burn down.

-I am so excited for you guys to try this recipe.
+I am so excited for you guys to try these paleo braised short ribs.
 The sauce really is out of this world and resembles something you would get at a top restaurant.
 The extra time it takes to make these is more then worth it, and I guarantee that whoever you choose to serve this to will be very impressed.
 Serve it with cauliflower mash for the perfect meal.

 If you make this recipe let me know in the comment section below, I would love to hear what you think or take a photo and tag me (@everylastbite_) on Instagram, I love seeing your photos!